Frobenius subalgebra lattices in tensor categories: Quantum arithmetic

 If $\varphi(\mathcal{P})$ is nonzero, then there exists a minimal $2$-box projection that generates the identity biprojection. \end{theorem}

 We propose the following generalization, which is subject to the same considerations outlined in \S \ref{sub:Ore}.

-\begin{statement} Let $ X $ be a connected Frobenius algebra object in a semisimple tensor category $ \mathcal{C} $ with dimension $ \dim $ (as described in \S \ref{sub:Dim}).
-Let $ \mu_{\mathcal{B}} $ represent the M\"obius function of its Frobenius ${\mathcal{B}}$-subalgebra lattice, which is isomorphic to the interval $[b_\one, b_X]_{\mathcal{B}}$.
-We define the Euler totient of $ X $ as follows:
+\begin{statement} Let $ X $ be a connected Frobenius algebra object in a tensor category $ \mathcal{C} $ with dimension $ \dim $ (as described in \S \ref{sub:Dim}).
+Let $ \mu_{\mathcal{L}} $ represent the M\"obius function of a coherent sublattice $\mathcal{L}$ of the Frobenius subalgebra poset $[b_\one, b_X]$.
+We define the Euler totient of $ X $ with respect to $\mathcal{L}$ as follows: